Skip to Content

 Navigating the Present Crisis in College Athletics for Lawyers in the Field

-The ever shifting legal environment in and around college athletics poses challenges not just to the institutions by to the lawyers who work in this space.
+Course Description: The ever-shifting legal environment in and around college athletics poses challenges not just to the institutions by to the lawyers who work in this space.
 This panel which features several notable attorneys whose work has and is shaping the field to discuss the range of challenges whether antitrust, contractual, and practical facing the future of college sports.

 If you have any questions regarding registration, please contact Matilda McDougall at 973-642-8721 or [email protected]